Crypto CoA: Mapping One Chart of Accounts to GAAP and IFRS (2026)

 | Measurement | Fair value | Cost or revaluation |

 The same price movement can hit net income under US GAAP and OCI (or nothing upward) under IFRS — see FASB ASU 2023-08 and crypto asset account classification.
-The mapping must handle it; the determination is an auditor judgement.
+The mapping has to handle it, and the determination is an auditor judgement.

 Presentation differs too

-The 2026 FASB XBRL taxonomy places crypto fair value as a separate balance-sheet line (below intangibles, above right-of-use assets) for US GAAP; IFRS presentation follows IAS 1 and the chosen IAS 38/IAS 2 classification.
-The CoA should carry crypto so a separate, clearly identifiable presentation is possible under each framework — not buried in a generic intangibles line.
+The 2026 FASB XBRL taxonomy places crypto fair value on a separate balance-sheet line (below intangibles, above right-of-use assets) for US GAAP; IFRS presentation follows IAS 1 and the chosen IAS 38 or IAS 2 classification.
+The chart of accounts should carry crypto so a separate, clearly identifiable presentation is possible under each framework, rather than burying it in a generic intangibles line.

-At minimum, as distinct, queryable data: acquisition cost and date (cost-basis layers), period-end fair value, realized results on disposal, unrealized remeasurement — plus classification and model attributes per entity.
-With those clean, the same data maps to ASU 2023-08 net income or to IAS 38 cost/revaluation.
-Missing any forces manual rework each period — an auditor-confirmed design input.
+At a minimum, and as distinct, queryable data: acquisition cost and date (cost-basis layers), period-end fair value, realized results on disposal, and unrealized remeasurement, plus classification and model attributes per entity.
+With those captured cleanly, the same data maps to ASU 2023-08 net-income treatment or to the IAS 38 cost or revaluation treatment.
+Missing any of them forces manual rework each period, so the required data set is an auditor-confirmed design input.

 Mapping is not reclassification

-Mapping presents the same classified asset under two frameworks' measurement/presentation rules — it does not make the asset two different things.
-Classification stays an auditor judgement per framework, and genuine divergence is disclosed, not hidden by the mapping.
-A bridge, not a reclassification.
+Mapping presents the same classified asset under two frameworks' measurement and presentation rules; it does not make the asset two different things.
+The classification stays an auditor judgement per framework, and genuine divergence is disclosed, not hidden by the mapping.
+It is a bridge, not a reclassification.

 Practical guidance

-- Run one CoA, not two — capture cost/fair value/realized/unrealized as distinct data.
+- Run one chart of accounts, not two — capture cost, fair value, realized, and unrealized as distinct data.

-- Map unrealized to net income (GAAP) or OCI/cost (IFRS) per framework.
+- Map the unrealized change to net income (GAAP) or OCI/cost (IFRS) per framework.

 - Support a separate crypto presentation line under each framework.

-- Carry per-entity classification/model attributes for the mapping.
+- Carry per-entity classification and model attributes for the mapping.

-- Disclose genuine divergence — don't paper over it with the mapping.
+- Disclose genuine divergence rather than papering over it with the mapping.

-- Confirm the dual mapping with your auditor — fact-specific; not accounting advice.
+- Confirm the dual mapping with your auditor.
+It is fact-specific, and not accounting advice.

-Cryptio and Bitwave can hold cost and fair value and route results per framework.
-Confirm the tool captures cost, fair value, realized, unrealized as distinct data and maps net income vs OCI per framework — the tool applies the mapping; the framework determinations are an auditor judgement.
+Cryptio, Bitwave and similar sub-ledgers can hold cost and fair value and route results per framework.
+The capability that matters when choosing one for a dual-reporting group is whether it captures cost, fair value, realized, and unrealized as distinct data and can map the unrealized change to net income or OCI depending on the framework, rather than committing to one framework's treatment in the data itself.
+The tool applies the mapping; the framework determinations are an auditor judgement.

-Wag3s Ledger captures cost, fair value, realized results, and unrealized remeasurement as distinct data with per-entity classification attributes, so one data set maps to both US GAAP (ASU 2023-08) and IFRS (IAS 38) presentation with an audit trail and ERP export — while the framework determinations stay auditor-confirmed.
+Wag3s Ledger captures cost, fair value, realized results, and unrealized remeasurement as distinct data, with per-entity classification attributes, so one data set maps to both US GAAP (ASU 2023-08) and IFRS (IAS 38) presentation, with an audit trail and ERP export.
+The framework determinations stay with the entity's auditor; Ledger is built to give the group's accountant and auditor one reconcilable data set that both reports can be drawn from, not to make the calls for them.
 See the Ledger product page.

 Further reading